 If you have just one day to see Florence then this your tour.
-Our guide will meet you at your Hotel (if located n Florence's city center) and will show you all of the city's highlights including the Uffizi Gallery.
-All entrance skip-the-line fees are included in the price.
+Our guide will meet you at your Hotel (if located in Florence city center) and will show you all of the city's highlights including the Accademia Gallery.
+All entrance skip-the-line admission tickets are included in the price.
 The guided tour is 6 hours long.

 A UNESCO World-Heritage site, the city of Florence was founded in 59 BC as a settlement of former soldiers who had served in Julius Caesar's military campaigns.
 This must be way the chosen patron of the city was Mars, the god of war, who presided over its fortunes at least until St John the Baptist replaced him with the advent of Christianity.
 The city was conveniently situated on the Via Cassia, one of the many roads that theRomans built to connect the provinces to the pumping heart of their growing empire.
 This lucky position enabled Florence to expand as a commercial center to the point that Emperor Diocletian made it the capital of the Province of Tuscia.